Miciah/openshift-extras/admin/load-balancer/README.md

 appropriate credentials, address, and ActiveMQ destination (topic or queue).

 Exactly one load-balancer module must be enabled.
 A module for F5 BIG-IP LTM, a module for an load-balancer implementing the LBaaS REST API, and a module that configures nginx as a reverse proxy are included in this repository.
-Edit `/etc/openshift/load-balancer.conf` to either "f5" or "lbaas" and then following the appropriate module-specific configuration described below.
+Edit `/etc/openshift/load-balancer.conf` to set the `LOAD_BALANCER` setting to "f5", "lbaas", or "nginx" and then following the appropriate module-specific configuration described below.

 For testing purposes, a dummy model, which merely prints actions that a normal model performs rather than performing actions itself, is also